All good things must come to an end. Welcome to the final week of Broad + Liberty’s Candidate Spotlight Series!

 Each week throughout the election season, we’ve reached out to candidates all across the Commonwealth up for election to public office — an equal number of Democrats and Republicans; incumbents and challengers.
 We’ve asked one question per week about public policy pressing to you.
 Those who chose to respond had their answers shared on our website.
 (Please see a special statement from the editors about unresponsive candidates.)

 The twelfth and final installment of our series will focus on the strengths and weaknesses of our public education system.
-Our candidates for Governor and U.S. Senator have already weighed in.
-Let’s see what our candidates for Lt.
-Governor have to say.
+Our candidates for Governor, U.S. Senator and Lt.
+Governor have already weighed in.
+Let’s see what our candidates for U.S. Congress have to say.

 This week’s question: What is the greatest strength and greatest weakness of our public education system, and what will you do when elected to address that weakness?